jcromerohdz/rich_blog/README.md

 	end
 end
 ```
-Les analyse the create method, so we have an instance variable that create the article inside Article, the params are tile and content, in title: we have params[:article][:title] this is provided by the form and also in the content params[:article][:content].
+1.3 Let's analyse the create method, so we have an instance variable that create the article inside Article, the params are tile and content, in title: we have params[:article][:title] this is provided by the form and also in the content params[:article][:content].
 Finally we have the render json: @article this how rails response with a JSON we will see this in the browser if evertythin is ok.
 And we can see the response when we add new article with a title "Super cool rich text"

 ```json
 id:	2